-However, nothing in this section shall prohibit the use of a telephone involving an automated system for the selection and dialing of telephone numbers and the play of recorded messages to inform the purchaser
+However, nothing in this section prohibits the use of:

+A telephone involving an automated system for the selection and dialing of telephone numbers and the play of recorded messages to:

-purchaser, or to convey information concerning any delay or pertinent information about the current status of any purchase order previously made; or
+Convey information concerning any delay or pertinent information about the current status of any purchase order previously made; or

-An automated telephone system with a recorded message when the call is made or message given solely in response to calls initiated by the person to which the automatic call or recorded message is directed.
+An automated telephone system with a recorded message when the call is made or message given solely in response to a call initiated by the person to which the automatic call or recorded message is directed.

-Any person who violates any provision of this section shall, upon conviction, be guilty of a Class B misdemeanor and shall be punished accordingly.
+Any person who violates any provision of this section upon conviction is guilty of a Class B misdemeanor and shall be punished accordingly.

 The Attorney General, a prosecuting attorney, any law enforcement officer, or any telephone company serving an area from which automated telephone calls are made may seek injunctive relief to enforce the provision of this section.

-In the event a civil action is filed pursuant to this section, the prevailing party is entitled to a reasonable attorney's fee and court costs.
+If a civil action is filed pursuant to this section, the prevailing party is entitled to a reasonable attorney's fee and court costs.